-- Beta Commentary for Plato’s Apology (17mb, .pdf, Beta edition, 5June2020)
+- Commentary for Plato’s Apology (21.3 mb, .pdf, 1st ed., 02Dec22)

-- 103 pages of Greek text (10 lines, 1/3 of Burnet’s OCT) with vocabulary and grammatical notes on same page
+- 103 pages of Greek text (10 lines, 1/3 of Burnet’s OCT) with vocabulary and grammatical notes on the same page

 - 35 Greek-only pages formatted according to Burnet’s OCT for classroom review

-- Running and Alphabetized core vocabulary lists (introduction and glossary respectively)
+- Running and Alphabetized core vocabulary lists

 - Uses for subjunctives, optatives, contrary to fact, and conditional sentences are summarized with frequencies in the glossary.

-2. Student Translation Sheets (2 mb, pdf, 8 x 11.5 in.)
-(2May20)
+2. Student Translation Sheets (2 mb, pdf, 8 x 11.5 in., ~A4) (2May20)

 These translation sheets (103 pages) include the text and lined spaces for readers to take notes as they read.
 The text is formatted exactly as it appears in the book.

 A note to college instructors: